MattySamy/Project-Dental/README.md

 ## Summary
 Hello friends, This is my first DentalCare project with Python-Flask.
 This is free.
 Anybody can use and moderate this project.
 Edited and Developed By Mostafa Abdelhamid Abdelmonem Abdo.
+Team Members : Mostafa Abdelhamid Abdelmonem Abdo.
+Project Discription : Make Appointments For Patients at Opening Time and Dentist can filter , search and delete appointments to contact with patients who made apointment.

 ## Platform Used
 ### Front-End